-What a God we have!
-His intent and power, that He individually takes care with each life, knitting us together in our mum’s womb.
+God’s intent and power – That He would individually take care with each life, knitting us together in our mother’s womb.

 What a God we have!

-And more, David points us to the big-word idea of predestination.
+And so, step again, David points us to a big-word piece of theology – predestination.

-And it’s important to note that it’s not an idea to build up man, but it focusses in on God!
+This is not an idea to build up man, but to focus us on God.

 It is GOD that sees our unformed substance.
 It is GOD whose works are wonderful.
 It is GOD whose thoughts are precious and vast.
-It is GOD who has a book that each of our days are written in.
+It is GOD who has a book that contains each of our days.

-We are to be encouraged with David’s words!
-In His SOVEREIGNTY God has set each of our days, formed them for us, before they even were!
+In His sovereignty God has set each of our days, formed them for us, even before they were!

 Which is why we can cry with David,